CCI-MOC/esi-leap/docs/esi-leap-requirements.md

         }
     ]
 ```
-With the leases and nodes information, admin can inform owners about the status of the node and who leases their nodes during a date range.
+With the leases and nodes information, the admin can inform owners about the status of the node and who leases their nodes during a date range.